Flevy Management Insights Case Study

 Joseph Robinson | Gage R&R

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Gage R&R to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A precision manufacturing firm in the aerospace sector faced significant measurement system variability, resulting in increased scrap rates and customer dissatisfaction.
 By implementing a comprehensive Gage R&R system, the company achieved a 20% reduction in measurement variability and a 15% decrease in scrap and rework rates, highlighting the importance of effective training and continuous improvement in maintaining quality standards.